Remote meat control in slaughter and game handling

 The Swedish Food Agency (SFA) is modernising meat inspection.
 Our goal is to create a legal flexibility in the European Union for performing meat inspection in slaughter and game handling with digital devices at a distance.
 On this page, you can read more about the Remote Meat Control project.

-An official veterinarian (OV) from the SFA inspects all domestic animals and farmed game slaughtered in commercial abattoirs on-site both before and after slaughter.
-Wild game are inspected after slaughter.
-In some cases, an official auxiliary (OA) can perform inspection after slaughter but final responsibility is always on OV.
+An official veterinarian from the SFA inspects all domestic animals and farmed game slaughtered in commercial abattoirs on-site both before and after slaughter.
+Wild game are inspected after slaughter at game handling establishment.
+In some cases, an official auxiliary can perform inspection after slaughter, but final responsibility is always on the official veterinarian.

-Remote meat control means that the OV inspects the animal before slaughter (ante mortem inspection, AMI) and the carcass with organs after slaughter (post mortem inspection, PMI) by digital devices at a remote place, off-site.
-The trained technical support person (TSP), employed by abattoir, streams by a mobile phone images and sounds in real time to the OV.
-OV is receiving the information on personal computer or mobile phone on remote location.
-The OV instructs the TSP via mobile phone about the practical steps in the AMI and PMI.
-The results are documented as usual in SFA database and communicated with the abattoir and GHE according the routine procedure.
+Remote meat control means that the official veterinarian inspects the animal before slaughter (ante mortem inspection) and the carcass with organs after slaughter (post mortem inspection) by digital devices at a remote place, off-site.
+The trained technical support person, employed by abattoir, streams by a mobile phone images and sounds in real time to the official veterinarian.
+The official veterinarian is receiving the information on personal computer or mobile phone on remote location.
+The official veterinarian instructs the technical support person via mobile phone about the practical steps in the ante mortem inspection and post mortem inspection.
+The results are documented as usual in SFA database and communicated with the abattoir and game handling establishment according to the routine procedure.

-To make the usage of digital devices on remote basis as a flexible alternative, the control regulations at the European Union level has to get complementary flexibility.
+To make the usage of digital devices on remote basis as a flexible alternative, the control regulations at the European Union level must get complementary flexibility.
 The results from our Remote Meat Control project can be used to achieve the changes needed.
-Our goal is to create AMI and PMI flexibility for low-capacity abattoirs and GHE in remote areas.
+Our goal is to create ante mortem inspection and post mortem inspection flexibility for low-capacity abattoirs and game handling establishments in remote areas.

 Background to the project

-The majority of abattoirs and GHEs in Sweden are small processing less than 1,000 livestock units per year (one unit = on cattle or five pigs or ten sheep).
-Many of these food business operators (FBO) are active only during certain periods of the year, and often only a few days a week depending on, among other things, the availability of animals, weather conditions, permitted hunting times, and demand from customers.
-Therefore, many of the FBOs find it difficult to anticipate and plan their activities, which in turn affects the need of AMI and PMI they may have regarding the current need for an OV’s presence on-site.
+The majority, 81 percent, of abattoirs and game handling establishments in Sweden are small processing less than 1,000 livestock units per year (LU, one unit = on cattle or five pigs or ten sheep) producing 2 -3 percent of the total amount of LU in Sweden.
+Many of these food business operators are active only during certain periods of the year, and often only a few days a week depending on, among other things, the availability of animals, weather conditions, permitted hunting times, and demand from customers.
+Therefore, many of the food business operators find it difficult to anticipate and plan their activities, which in turn affects the need of ante mortem inspection and post mortem inspection they may have regarding the current need for the presence of an official veterinarian on-site.

-There is documented lack of OV staff and the working environment can be very demanding.
+There is documented lack of official veterinarian staff and the working environment can be very demanding.
 Travels to and from facilities are many and often long for control staff.
-The difficulty of planning in some cases involves short notice from the FBOs.
+The difficulty of planning in some cases involves short notice from the food business operators.
 The travelling has a negative environmental effect and creates a situation where the SFA may find it difficult to conduct cost-effective control.
-The control can be difficult to adapt in time to the needs for control, hamper the FBOs flow giving logistic and economic consequences.
+The control can be difficult to adapt in time to the needs for control, hamper the food business operators flow giving logistic and economic consequences.

-According to current regulations, the OV must be present on-site at the abattoir or GHE, or were the animals are in emergency slaughter or in slaughter at the holding of provenance in order to carry out the AMI and PMI at the abattoir or GHE.
-Therefore, before remote control can be introduced EU rules need to be expanded with complementary flexibility for this new technics.
+According to current regulations, the official veterinarian must be present on-site at the abattoir or game handling establishment, or where the animals are in emergency slaughter or in slaughter at the holding of provenance in order to carry out the ante mortem inspection and post mortem inspection at the abattoir or game handling establishment.
+Therefore, before remote control can be introduced EU rules need to be expanded with complementary flexibility for these new technics.

 Possible benefits of remote control